-Indeed there is nothing more beautiful than the miracle of life.
-Islam recognizes the virtues and significance of childbirth providing several verses highlighting pregnancy in Islam in the Qur’an and narrations from the Prophet (SAW).
+Indeed there is nothing more beautiful than pregnancy, the miracle of life.
+Islam recognizes the reward and the virtues and the significance of childbirth.
+We can see several verses highlighting the reward of pregnancy in Islam in the Qur’an and narrations from the Prophet (SAW).

-Again, in this verse, Allah details the acts a mother does for her child: pregnancy, bearing the pains of childbirth, weaning, and rearing the child to be a righteous Muslim.
+Again, in this verse, Allah details the acts a mother does for her child.
+As a pregnant, bearing the pains of childbirth, weaning, and rearing the child to be a righteous Muslim.
 These are all things Allah (SWT) mentions so that we can appreciate our mothers and what they do for us.
-It also Rewards and significance of pregnancy in Islam.
-The goal of a parent in Islam should not only be to have many kids but to raise them on the path of Islam.
-Parents should make the above dua so that Allah can bless their efforts and lead them to Straight Path as He is the One who guides.
+It also raises awareness of the Rewards and the significance of pregnancy in Islam.
+The goal of a parent in Islam should be to have many kids and raise them on the path of Islam.
+Parents should make the above dua so that Allah can bless their efforts and lead them to the Straight Path as He is the One who guides them.

 May Allah (SWT) make our children a source of comfort for us in this world and the next.